matthewhanson/athenaeum/README.md

 *Give your LLM a library.*

-A RAG (Retrieval-Augmented Generation) system built with LlamaIndex and FastAPI that provides both REST API and Model Context Protocol (MCP) interfaces for document retrieval and question answering.
+A RAG (Retrieval-Augmented Generation) system built with LlamaIndex and FastAPI that provides a REST API for document retrieval and question answering.

 ## Features

 - **Markdown-Focused**: Optimized for indexing markdown documents with structure-aware parsing
 - **Vector Search**: FAISS-backed vector search using HuggingFace embeddings
-- **Dual Interface**: REST API for web UIs and MCP protocol (SSE) for GitHub Copilot integration
+- **REST API**: Three endpoints for different use cases (search, answer, chat with tool calling)
 - **CLI Tools**: Build indices, query, and run the server
 - **AWS Lambda Deployment**: Serverless deployment with CDK, OAuth authentication, and S3 index storage
-- **Reusable CDK Constructs**: L3 constructs for dependencies layer and MCP server deployment
+- **Reusable CDK Constructs**: L3 constructs for dependencies layer and API server deployment
 - **Well-Tested**: Comprehensive test suite with 12 passing tests
 - **Clean Architecture**: Logical separation between indexing, retrieval, API, and CLI layers